deepserket/walkdir-telegram-bot/README.md

 The telegram limit of the data that each button can hold is 64 bytes, so files or directories with a name longer than 63 bytes are not shown.

+The limit of files that bots can upload is 50MB.

 The code is ugly.

-Maybe this bot can be cracked, reading this [issue](https://github.com/python-telegram-bot/python-telegram-bot/issues/709) has come to me this idea
+Maybe this bot can be cracked, reading this [issue](https://github.com/python-telegram-bot/python-telegram-bot/issues/709) has come to me this idea.

 ## Configuration
 Before starting up the bot you have to take care of some settings.
 You need to edit one file: